-Animal barns are located in the northwest corner of the BCF.
+Livestock barns are located in the northwest corner of the BCF.
 Fair goers are welcome to visit animals but are asked not to touch the animals, to be respectful and to follow all posted signs.
-You're also encouraged to watch the numerous animal shows beginning on Thursday morning.
+You're also encouraged to watch the numerous livestock shows beginning on Thursday morning.
 See the fair schedule for more details.

 Check Out the Ag Equipment

 Whether you own a farm or not, the display of ag equipment is an impressive one.
 Discover some of the latest technology and new product releases.
 People of all ages are welcome to explore a number of the vehicles.
 You'll find products from local and regional dealers who are on site to answer any of your questions.
 Located just north of the water tower, it's hard to miss this integral portion of the fair.